JosefAlbers/hackernews_digest/README.md

 Reading Hacker News comments is often more valuable than reading the article itself, but following every discussion is impossible.

-hn2mc turns long comment threads into concise daily digests that can be browsed later.
+`hackernews digest` turns long comment threads into concise daily digests that can be browsed later.